mcnckc/FlowEdit/README.md

 * Upload images to `example_images` folder.

-* Create an edits file that specifies: (a) a path to the input image, (b) a source prompt, (c) a target prompt, and (d) a target code.
-The target code summarizes the changes between the source and target prompts and will appear in the output filename. <br>
+* Create an edits file that specifies: (a) a path to the input image, (b) a source prompt, (c) target prompts, and (d) target codes.
+The target codes summarize the changes between the source and target prompts and will appear in the output filename. <br>
 See `edits.yaml` for example.

 * Create an experiment file containing the hyperparamaters needed for running FlowEdit, such as `n_max`, `n_min`.
 This file also includes the path to the `edits.yaml` file<br>